Rule of Rose

 Rule of Rose (Note: Rule of Rose (ルールオブローズ, Rūru obu Rōzu)) is a 2006 survival horror video game developed by Punchline and published by Sony Computer Entertainment for the PlayStation 2.
-Set in Britain in 1930, the plot revolves around a nineteen-year-old young woman named Jennifer, who finds herself trapped in a world dominated by young girls who have formed a social hierarchy known as the Red Crayon Aristocrats.
+Set in Britain in 1930, the plot revolves around a nineteen-year-old woman named Jennifer, who finds herself trapped in a world dominated by young girls who have formed a social hierarchy known as the Red Crayon Aristocrats.
 The game was published by Atlus USA in North America and 505 Games in Europe.

 Development on Rule of Rose began after Punchline was asked by Sony Computer Entertainment to make a horror game.
 Punchline wanted to develop a "new type of horror game" with an emphasis on psychological horror.
 This decision led to the concept of childhood, specifically the "mysterious and misunderstood" nature of young girls.
 The team drew inspiration from the classic Brothers Grimm fairy tales for the narrative, and the Silent Hill series for graphics and art style.
 The entire score was produced by studio musicians in order to bring a human element to the game's atmosphere.

 Rule of Rose was the subject of a moral panic in Europe prior to its publication there, based on rumors of its alleged content.
 These rumors ranged from erotic themes to obscene brutality.
 Various European authorities condemned the game and called for its banning.
 The game was cancelled in the United Kingdom, despite the Video Standards Council calling the complaints "nonsense".
 Rule of Rose received mixed reviews from critics, with gameplay being criticized the most.
 The game has been compared to Silent Hill and Haunting Ground, due to the psychological horror elements and the presence of a canine companion for the main character.

 Physical copies of Rule of Rose have become highly sought-after collector's items.
 Prices for pre-owned copies range from around $300 to $800, and some sealed or mint-condition copies can sell for in excess of $1,000.